 Problem 3: SMS forces users to leave your app

 If SMS read-rates are north of 90%, then your user leaves your app over 90% of the time it receives an SMS while in your application.
-And, so, SMS actually decreases the time users spend in your applications.
+SMS actually decreases the time users spend in your applications.

 Still, text notification is still necessary for two-factor authentication through the phone, user invitations to phone contacts, one-way marketing blasts, etc.

-But it might be time for app-makers and marketers to stop making due with older technology and start building out a notification and messaging experience that engages your users.
+But it might be time for app-makers and marketers to stop making due with older technology and start building out a notification and messaging experience that engages users.

 In app messaging is a way to send messages and support user chat and messaging within the ecosystem of your application using Internet Protocol (IP).
 It is also called IP messaging or native messaging, but each name has slightly different connotations.
 Since in app messaging uses IP, it requires an internet connection either through WiFi or a mobile internet connection.
 It also requires a user to download and use your app.